 Disclaimers: I am hardly urban.
 I grew up in rural Georgia and its hard to “take the Georgia out of the man” as its said.
 Also, I am hardly a runner… at least I have a lot to learn about running.
 I’ve run several 5k’s and 3 half marathons, but I’m interested in taking my game to the next level.
 Right now I’m also trying to take advantage of our unique location near downtown Minneapolis and blaze some running routes in the area this summer.
-If (and this is a big if) I can figure out how to juggle Seminary classes and running in the fall, I’m hoping to run the TC Marathon October 1st.
+If (and this is a big if) I can figure out how to juggle Seminary classes and running one fall, I’m hoping to run a TC Marathon.

 I think in many ways, running is a microcosm of what real life (and specifically for me, the Christian life) looks like.
 There’s a lot to be gleaned from pushing yourself and aiming for a goal despite whatever obstacles arise.
 Running really is a mental game rather than a physical one.
 Its fascinating for me to try to track where my mind goes during a run… because it goes all over!
 And I want to try to capture that in writing.

 These posts will probably read like a journal in some ways.
 For many people, it will be TMI or just not interesting.
 But for those who like to run or who like to live vicariously or who are trying to push themselves somehow, these posts will hopefully be curious and possibly inspiring.
 And if you experienced runners have a tip for me, send it my way!

 Where?
 Around the Minneapolis lakes.
 Probably the least “urban” route I’ve ran all summer, except for the fact that the trails and beaches were SWARMING with more people than the total population of the town I grew up in.
 Sunday afternoon is (obviously) a popular time!